kjhall01/kjhall01.github.io/_posts/2020-11-25-scalable-xarray-dask.md

 client = distributed.Client(cluster)
 ```

+> As of Feb.
+7, 2021, the Dask dashboard on Cheyenne seems to have issues with displaying.
+I have opened a ticket about it and let's see how it goes.

 ### Open Files in Parallel

 Finally, let's open NetCDF files in parallel.

 Normally, you would just need `xarray.open_mfdataset` as it opens and merges multiple NetCDF files, and returns a pretty HTML representation of the data structure.
 However, this post shows how to read NetCDF files generated from by [PAnEn](https://weiming-hu.github.io/AnalogsEnsemble/) specifically.
 In order to successfully merge multiple files, we need to define a preprocess function as follows. **Feel free to skip this function if you are reading your own data**.

+> The following functions have been migrated to [PyAnEn](https://github.com/Weiming-Hu/PyAnEn).
+Please check it out.

 ```python
 import re